codespacetest-pacu/mongo-test/README.md

 # IMPORTANT:

-## How to recreate this dev environmnet from scratch:
+## How to recreate this dev environment from scratch:
 * Create a repository with just a README.md
 * Open that repository in Codespaces
 * At the command palette: